puppetlabs/ref_arch_setup/README.md

 ### --pe-conf
 PE installation requires a valid pe.conf file.
 At a minimum the "console_admin_password" option must be specified.
 RefArchSetup provides a default [pe.conf](fixtures/pe.conf) file.
 Specify the path to the pe.conf file: `--pe-conf=/path/to/pe.conf`

+## Bolt Options

+### --user
+To execute Bolt commands via ssh using a different user than the user running RefArchSetup, specify `--user=my.ssh.user`.
+Bolt can authenticate using a password or a private key file.

+### --password
+To authenticate using a password, specify `--password=mypassword`

+### --private-key
+To authenticate using a private key, specify `--private-key=/path/to/my_key.rsa`

 # License
 See [LICENSE](LICENSE) file.